Today's Best Movies.

 - Management Availability: We are always available to help with any situation that may require it.
 Should field or concession staff be unable to resolve any issue to your satisfaction, please ask to speak with a manager.

 - Admission Policy: Admission to the drive-in is on a per-person basis.
 There is no carload price.
-Drivers are responsible for giving an accurate count of their car's patrons.
+Drivers are responsible for giving an accurate count of their car's patrons to boxoffice personnel.

 - RETAIN YOUR TICKETS.

 We can not overemphasize this advice.
 The Drive-In is privately owned property, and your ticket is your limited license to be here during business hours.
-Theatre staff may request your ticket at any time, for any reason.
-If you fail to produce a ticket with an accurate count of the people in your vehicle, you and your companions may be required to leave the drive-in, regardless of how many people in your car may actually have paid.
+Any theatre staff member may request your ticket at any time, for any reason.

 Your ticket will also have useful information regarding parking and how to find the channel to set your radio for sound.

-- Parking Policy: One space per car.
-Spaces may not be reserved or saved.
+- Parking Policy: One space per car, and 'first come - first served'.
+Spaces may not be reserved or saved, even if you've paid in advance for friends.
 Outdoor furniture must be placed between your vehicle and the screen.
-For your safety, please do not lie on blankets.
-Traffic may not see you!
 In order to maximize parking availability, theatre personnel may ask you to move your vehicle, either closer to a pole or to another area.
 Please see our refund policy below, should this be unacceptable to you.

 - Refund Policy: We do not offer refunds except in cases where you must leave before the show starts or if you can not find a suitable parking location when you arrive (you must exchange your ticket for a refund).
 When the entrance is congested on busy nights, please ask a concession or field attendant for assistance.
 Refunds are not given to anyone who is ejected from the theatre.